dosisod/refurb/README.md

 > Note that `disable_all` and `enable_all` are mutually exclusive, both on the command line and in
 > the config file.
 You will get an error if you try to specify both.

+You can also disable checks by category using the `#category` syntax.
+For example, `--disable "#readability"` will disable all checks with the `readability` category.
+The same applies for `enable` and `ignore`.
+Also, if you disable an entire category you can still explicitly re-enable a check in that category.

+> Note that `#readability` is wrapped in quotes because your shell will interpret the `#` as the
+> start of a comment.

 ## Setting Python Version

 Use the `--python-version` flag to tell Refurb which version of Python your codebase is using.
 This